 To find people you can hire, here are five outsourcing sites I have used:

-If you are already familiar with outsourcing (or after you complete a test job for the experience), the next step is to narrow-in on a top ten list of services you could build your business around.
+If you are already familiar with outsourcing (or after you complete a test job yourself to get the experience), the next step is to narrow-in on a top ten list of services you could build your business around.
 Ultimately you will only choose one service, but for the purposes of this step, you need to create a short-list of potential services.

 To begin this process, visit the five outsourcing sites I have listed above, and look at all the categories and contractors currently listed.
 You will find more than enough ideas just looking at what is on offer.